 On 27 September a rhino was poached in Botswana’s Okavango Delta.
 Just five days later another rhino was killed, also in the Delta.
+Within a week, two rhinos were poached in Botswana.
 Every poaching incident is shocking, but these attacks are extremely concerning because they took place within a short space of time, in a place that had been regarded as a relatively safe haven for rhinos since the poaching crisis began.

 Between 2007 and 2017, while rhino populations elsewhere have been heavily poached (8,889 rhinos were poached across Africa in the last decade), only six rhinos were killed for their horns in Botswana.
 In 2018 however, a worrying trend began: twelve rhinos were poached in the country, i.e. an average of one incident per month.
 The latest incidents show an escalation of the poaching rate, with two rhinos killed in less than a week.

 Botswana has a total rhino population of approximately 502 (452 white rhinos and 50 black rhinos).
 Despite the country’s proximity to South Africa, the country with the highest poaching numbers, low levels of poaching in Botswana enabled it to be a ‘safe space’.
 So safe, in fact, that a number of rhinos have been translocated from reserves in South Africa into the Okavango Delta.